A Date with Dates – All the Health BenefitsReading time: 10 min

 Here are four reasons why dates should be part of your daily routine:

-• Weight Loss – Date palm trees produce an abundance of fruit throughout the year.
+• Weight Loss – Date palm trees produce abundant fruit throughout the year.
 In fact, they provide all the nutrients (including fiber) needed to support weight loss goals while also promoting healthy digestion and gut health.
 As long as you snack in moderation.

-• Blood Sugar Control – the fruit itself is high in both fructose and glucose- which makes it a great option for people with diabetes or metabolic syndrome who need to maintain consistent blood sugar levels.
+• Blood Sugar Control – the fruit is high in both fructose and glucose- making it a great option for people with diabetes or metabolic syndrome who need to maintain consistent blood sugar levels.

-• Inflammation Reduction – Like other fruits and vegetables rich in antioxidants, dates contain several phytonutrients that help reduce inflammation throughout the body.
+• Inflammation Reduction – Like other fruits and vegetables rich in antioxidants, dates contain several phytonutrients that help reduce inflammation.

-• Improved Gut Health -Eating lots of probiotics, along with prebiotic starches such as onions, will promote good gut bacteria growth which enhances overall digestive function.
+• Improved Gut Health -Eating lots of probiotics and prebiotic starches such as onions will promote good gut bacteria growth, enhancing overall digestive function.

 Dates Recipes: